secureCodeBox/secureCodeBox/docs/user-guide/scanprocesses/Zap.md

 }
 ```

->**Note**: The attributes in the example are all fields currently supported by the secureCodeBox Zap Scanner.
+> **Note**: The attributes in the example are all fields currently supported by the secureCodeBox Zap Scanner.
 Mandatory is only `ZAP_BASE_URL`.
 If this field is not present, the target is ignored.

 ## Zap Addon Replacer

-The [Replacer](https://github.com/zaproxy/zap-extensions/wiki/HelpAddonsReplacerReplacer) is used to replace strings in requests and responses and is enabled in the SecureCodeBox.
-It might be usefull to to add an authentication header for security testing of APIs (e.g. with an OpenAPI specification).
+The [Replacer](https://github.com/zaproxy/zap-extensions/wiki/HelpAddonsReplacerReplacer) is used to replace strings in requests and responses and is enabled in the secureCodeBox.
+It might be useful to to add an authentication header for security testing of APIs (e.g. with an OpenAPI specification).